-Survey all professional and community memberships, provide notice to affected organizations that PCCLD will forego FY2017 enrollment, and maintain list for consideration for reinstatement in FY2018.
+- Survey all professional and community memberships, provide notice to affected organizations that PCCLD will forego FY2017 enrollment, and maintain list for consideration for reinstatement in FY2018. - 2.
+Audit individual requests for training and development for 2017, prioritize according to institutional needs, and focus on Special District Association (SDA) membership training for broad staff and supervisor development.

-- 2. Audit individual requests for training and development for 2017, prioritize according to institutional needs, and focus on Special District Association membership training for broad staff and supervisor development. - Q1: Special Districts Association training requirements for employees is met.
+Q1: Special Districts Association training requirements for employees is met.
 Working now to ensure manager training component is completed.
 The goal is to net a credit on liability insurance premiums for the 2018 insurance renewal.
-Institutional memberships in local community groups have been cut back to the minimum budgeted for 2017. - Q2: We have completed the training requirements for SDA's program, and we expect to receive credit on liability insurance premiums for 2018. - Q3: Details and costs for our corporate insurance renewal for 2018 are expected in Q4.
-We will confirm a credit to premiums resulting from completion of district-wide health and safety training that was accomplished earlier this year. - XXVI.
+Institutional memberships in local community groups have been cut back to the minimum budgeted for 2017.

+Q2: Training requirements for the SDA program are complete with expected credit on liability insurance premiums due in 2018.

+XXVI.
 Plan to automate vendor payment processes for collection materials to improve efficiency.

 - 1. Review and document current procedures. - 2.
 Communicate needs to PCCLD ILS and accounting software vendors. - 3.
 Develop technical data exchange protocols. - 4.
 Test data interchange and resolve discrepancies. - 5.
-Implement in production environment and assess outcomes. - Q1: This project is on hold pending the review of ILS options for the district. - Q2: This project is on hold pending the review of ILS options for the district. - Q3: This project is moving to 2018. - XXVII.
+Implement in production environment and assess outcomes.

+Q1: This project is on hold pending the review of ILS options for the district.

+Q2: This project is on hold pending the review of ILS options for the district.

+XXVII.
 Rebid contract services for banking in search of the top, least-costly program for PCCLD.

-- 1. Write specifications for desired banking services. - 2.
-Put specifications in form of a Request for Proposal or Request for Bid. - 3.
-Solicit proposals or bids from qualified vendors.

-- 4. Judge responses and award to the best, lowest-cost proposer or bidder. - 5.
+1. Write specifications for desired banking services.

+- 2. Put specifications in form of a Request for Proposal or Request for Bid. - 3.
+Solicit proposals or bids from qualified vendors. - 4.
+Judge responses and award to the best, lowest-cost proposer or bidder. - 5.
 Implement changes, as required.